nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 ### ```for```

-A ```for```-loop is a type of loop specifically designed to iterate over collections or any iter- able sequence of elements.
+A ```for```-loop is a type of loop specifically designed to iterate over collections or any iterable sequence of elements.
 It includes an iteration variable, a container expression that provides the elements, and a loop body that executes each element in [the iterable](https://kotlinlang.org/spec/statements.html#loop-statements).

 The ```for```-loop is a syntactic construct that can be overloaded, expanding as follows: